After School Program

 In order to provide adequate staffing, we ask that parents commit to the day(s) of the week for which their child will be enrolled.
 In other words, Students enrolled in ASPire or MSAS on Tuesdays, can only attend on Tuesdays unless a parent submits a written request to the Director of Auxiliary Programming requesting a change of day or days.
 We do not permit day of the week switches for a one-time basis.

-Parents who wish to withdraw or to reduce the number of days per week for which their child is registered must notify Stacey Cromley, Auxiliary Programming Coordinator, in writing on or before October 1, 2019.
-If the Auxiliary Programming Director does not receive written notice by October 1, the parents will be responsible for the entire annual tuition amount for which they have registered their child regardless of whether or not their child attends the After School Program.
+Parents who wish to withdraw or to reduce the number of days per week for which their child is registered must notify Stewart Calloway, Director of After School Programming, in writing on or before October 1.
+If we do not receive written notice by October 1, the parents will be responsible for the entire annual tuition amount for which they have registered their child regardless of whether or not their child attends the After School Program.

 Adding ASPire Days

-Additional ASPire days may be added for a pro-rated fee after October 1, 2019.
-If you wish to add ASPire days, please contact Stacey Cromley, Auxiliary Programming Coordinator.
-The number of days a child attends ASP can be increased at any time, but not decreased, after the October 1 deadline.
+Additional ASPire days may be added for a pro-rated fee after October 1.
+If you wish to add ASPire days, please contact Stewart Calloway.
+The number of days a child attends ASPire can be increased at any time, but not decreased, after the October 1 deadline.

 The After School Program reserves the right to refuse admittance to families who are frequently late or who have an outstanding balance with GFS.